Berichte 2020

 Please don’t forget to help Namibia!

-Magret and Joachim Knoche are now back in Pfedelbach after 4 weeks in Namibia thanks to the federal government's repatriation program.
+After 4 weeks in Namibia, Magret and Joachim Knoche are now back in Pfedelbach thanks to the federal government's repatriation program.
 A little later than in Germany, but at the end of the time, the measures taken by the Namibian government because of the Corona crisis were the same as those here in Germany: the country has closed itself off from the outside world, there are no more flights and travel and contact restrictions have been imposed in two regions around the capital Windhoek.
 The number of people infected with Corona is still very low in Namibia, mainly people who have had contact with other countries in recent weeks.
-But these low numbers should be heard with great caution, only a few people are being tested and I have no information on what the situation is like in the hospitals or health centers.
-Continue reading
+But these low numbers should be heard with great caution, only a few people are being tested and I have no information on what the situation is like in the hospitals or health centers. read more

-At the Saturday, 11 January 2020 found the free Study day for those interested at the Namibia Support Association in Pfedelbach.
+On Saturday, January 11, 2020 found the free study day for those interested at the Namibia Support Association in Pfedelbach.

 and the further development of our projects in the coming years